A Guide to the Italy Men’s Basketball Team

 Current Star Players

-Italy announced an extended 16-man roster for the 2023 FIBA World Cup that’s full of talent and enough experience to thrive in the big moments that matter.
+Italy announced an extended 30-man roster for the 2024 FIBA Olympic Qualifying Tournaments hat’s full of talent and enough experience to thrive in the big moments that matter.

-Joining Fontecchio on Italy’s expanded roster was peripheral NBA-level point guard, Nico Mannion (22 years old), and former New Orleans Pelicans and Dallas Mavericks big man Nicolò Melli (32).
-But, there’s no space in the squad for Danilo Gallinari, who is recovering from an ACL injury that ruled him out of the entirety of the 2022-23 NBA season.
-Mannion would sit out the World Cup ahead of moving to Saski Baskonia in Spain for the 2023/24 domestic season.
+Joining Gallinari on Italy’s expanded roster was peripheral NBA-level point guard, Nico Mannion (22 years old), and former New Orleans Pelicans and Dallas Mavericks big man Nicolò Melli (32).
+Mannion is included in the list despite sitting out the latest World Cup ahead of moving to Saski Baskonia in Spain for the 2023/24 domestic season.
+He then moved back to Italy with Pallacanestro Varese, where he starred, averagin 20.3 ppg in his 18 games with the team.

 Legends of the Team